lethib/my_patients/LOGBOOK.md

 - Implemented the encryption service using AES-GCM for secure data handling.
 I am completely new to cryptography, thus Claude Code helped me a lot to understand how it works.

+## 06/09/2025

+- Started implementing the UX to save a patient (Part 1).

 ## 07/09/2025

 - Implemented the DB modelisation of the relation Patient <> User.
 - Created the UX to add a new patient.
 - Added the **hashed_ssn** column to have a performant and secured way to find a patient with its SSN.
+- Implemented UX for saving a patient (Part 2).
+- Added support for first name and last name for patients.
+- Added functionality to save a patient that already exists.

+## 09/09/2025

+- Implemented UX to search for a patient.
+- Added Claude Code GitHub Workflow.

+## 10/09/2025

+- Fixed root navigation and console errors.

+## 12/09/2025

+- Added functionality to save postal address for patients.

+## 13/09/2025

+- Implemented functionality to save business information for user.
+- Added logout button for user.
+- Added office field to patients.
+- Implemented automatic logout on 401 authentication errors.

+## 15/09/2025

+- Optimized Dockerfile for better CD performance.

+## 18/09/2025

+- Added French translations to the application.
+- Added favicon to the application.

+## 21/09/2025

+- Implemented invoice generation for patients.
+- Added validation to ensure business information must be completed before invoice generation.
+- Changed user name to first name and last name, and added phone number field.

+## 25/09/2025

+- Introduced practitioner office feature.
+- Implemented functionality to link patient to practitioner office.
+- Added office address to invoice.
+- Updated favicon style.
+- Added Claude Code GitHub Workflow.

+## 30/09/2025

+- Added user signature feature for invoices.
+- Implemented proper generated filename for invoices.
+- Fixed invoice handling when no signature is present.
+- Released v1.0.0.

+## 01/10/2025

+- Removed dotenv dependency.
+- Updated README documentation.

+## 07/10/2025

+- Finally found why I was getting 504 errors on my Google Cloud serverless run: PORT must be allocated dynamically and must defaults to the Google Cloud Run one...
+- Updated README documentation.
+- Changed favicon style.

+## 08/10/2025

+- Implemented custom date feature for invoices.
+- Fixed wordings on search page.
+- Fixed invoice to use the invoice date in title instead of current date.

+## 09/10/2025

+- Implemented functionality for user to see and add office.